 Pastor's Desk: 27th Sunday in Ordinary Time

 Welcome everyone.
-Our readings this week emphasise the need for faith, in particular when there are difficulties to be faced in life.
+Our readings this week emphasise the need for a strong faith, in particular, when there are difficulties to be faced in life.
 In the Gospel today we hear the apostles ask Jesus to increase their faith.
 This was because they were getting nearer to Jerusalem and the strong forces that were against the message of Jesus were making their presence felt.
 The apostles were unnerved by this.
 To date they had been warmly welcomed by the people as they travelled along and Jesus preached his message, but now the leaders of the Jewish Faith make their displeasure known.

-In the first reading from Habakkuk, writing about 650 years before the birth of Christ, it is a similar situation.
+In the first reading from Habakkuk writing about 650 years before the birth of Christ it is a similar situation.
 There are wars on all fronts; the people fear slavery, deportation or death.
 Their faith in God is shaken.
 But the prophet proclaims the same message of perseverance in the face of these many trials.

 Have a great week.